komiamiko/allthealgos/avl_tree/README.md

 - `_Range_Postprocess` as *(x, y) ↦ y - x*

 They're written here mathematically, though they could be written more verbosely as proper C++ callable objects.

+#### Test coverage

+Basic development tests compile correctly and pass fine on:

+- clang 7.0.0 with C++14

 ## Why use AVL Trees?